 Requirements for applicants:

 - Identify the open textbook or educational resources that you will use to replace your current textbook or course materials.
 Good places to search for OER include OpenStax College, the Open Textbook Library, BCcampus, OER Commons, and MERLOT.
+You can also search across these and other sources using the GMU OER Metafinder.
 (Contact your subject librarian for search help.)

 - Obtain a letter of support from your department chair or school/college dean, to confirm that replacing your current textbook will not contravene any applicable policies.